mattKretschmer/gp_app/README.md

 # gp_app
-Exploration of different Gaussian Process kernels
+This is a small project which aims to showcase how observations and different kernels can effect GP inference.